codehomie1/ChatApp/final_project.md

 Have some icon appear when mousing over a message that lets you select from a couple reaction images These will then be added into that message div?

+Alternative feature plan if the above does not work:
+Add readable timestamps to conversations
+Convert conversation display to something more readable current is "Convo: user_user2" Would like this to instead be something like "Conversation with [not current user]"

+Possibly multiple pages on the website

 Would like to add some CSS styling so it doesn't look so plain, however main features above come first